meet1608/FSD/README.md

 Validation and alert if username already exists in the database.

-Validation and alert if email already exists in the database
+Validation and alert if email already exists in the database.

 Registration design for mobile screen size